WHAT’S A BIKE DISCO?

 3. DE-HYDRATE

-• Bring a drink and snack for stop 1 & (maybe) 2, but expect a supply shop for BEvERages and snacks along the way.
+• Bring a drink and snack for stops 1 & 2, but expect a supply shop for BEvERages and snacks along the way.

 4. MAKE SOME NOISE

-• Try to bring a portable FM radio with speakers.
-We are working on a system to get everyone on the same playlist...
+• Try to bring speakers that can be tuned to a safe volume while riding.
+If they can connect to an internet-enabled device, we are working on a system to get everyone on the same playlist…

 STARTING ANNOUNCEMENTS